tanersener/react-native-ffmpeg/README.md

     ```

 - If your commands include unnecessary quotes or space characters your command will fail with `No such filter: ' '` errors.
 Please check your command and remove them.

+- `execute` method has an optional delimiter parameter.
+Delimiter defines how a command string will be split into arguments.
+When a delimiter is not specified then space character is used as default delimiter.
+Consequently if you have a space character in one of your command arguments, in filename or in `-filter_complex` block, then your command string will be split into invalid arguments and execution will fail.
+You can fix this error by splitting your command string into array yourself and calling `executeWithArguments` method or using a different delimiter character in your command string and specifying it in `execute` call.

 - Enabling `ProGuard` on Android causes linking errors.
 Please add the following rule inside your `proguard-rules.pro` file to preserve necessary method names and prevent linking errors.